kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 This proposal introduces a new pod-level field, `scaleDownGracePeriodSeconds`, which lets a pod declare a minimum delay before a new cpuset is applied to its containers after a scale-down event.
 Pods that do not set the field keep the current behavior, where the new cpuset is applied immediately.

-This proposal also extends the downward API volume to expose the CPUs assigned to containers.
-This extension is controlled by the new `DownwardAPIAssignedResources` feature gate.

-Together, these two features allow latency-sensitive applications to obtain the assigned cpuset in advance via the downward API and specify a preparation time window.
-This enables workloads to prepare for CPU removal triggered by scale-down within the pod-specified grace period.
-As a result, performance degradation caused by sudden CPU loss is avoided.
+The delay gives a latency-sensitive workload a guaranteed window in which to prepare for the removal of CPUs from its cpuset — for example by migrating tasks away from the affected cores — so that performance degradation caused by sudden CPU loss is avoided.
+Learning *which* CPUs are about to be removed is the subject of the companion [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369), which exposes the assigned cpuset through the Downward API.

 ## Motivation